 - Complex earnings claim against former employer, where self-employed client is now unable to pursue a business that would have expanded in time, pleaded at £200,000, of which around £150,000 is future loss of earnings;

-- Client with brain injuries sustained during a sword fighting drill;
+- Client with brain injuries sustained in accident during a sword fighting drill;

 - Injury at work rendering any future employment very unlikely pleaded at £200,000;

 - 2-day liability and quantum multi-track trial (occupier’s liability);

 - Ongoing fibromyalgia and traumatic brain injury matter;

 - A complex matter concerning an uninsured EU-National, killed on a road in the UK, but without a personal representative in the jurisdiction;